 Check the requirements for patch management

-Device has a 64-bit version of Windows
+Does your device have a 64-bit version of Windows?

-Patch management features are not available for devices with 32-bit version of Windows, because Miradore Client only supports 64-bit Windows devices.
+Patch management features are not available for devices with the 32-bit version of Windows, because Miradore Client only supports 64-bit Windows devices.

 Miradore utilizes an MDM work account and/or a Miradore Client for managing Windows computers.
 In order to work properly, patch management requires that the devices have the Miradore Client installed.
 Read Windows device management methods for more information about this topic.

-You can check the device management method from Management type table which is located on the Device page.
-Both means that the device has a Miradore Client and Miradore’s MDM profile installed.
+You can check the device management method from the Management type table which is located on the Device page.
+Both means that the device has a Miradore Client and Miradore's MDM profile installed.

 Notice that Miradore's automatic client deployment doesn't work on Windows 10 Home devices.
 For those devices, you need to download and install Miradore Client manually.